What specialist facilities/equipment are available to support children with SEND?

 We are committed to carrying out our duty to make reasonable adjustments under the Equality Act 2010 and we endeavour to ensure we have the best possible facilities and equipment to support all children.

 The building is fully wheelchair accessible and there are disabled changing and toilet facilities.
 There is a disabled bay in the staff car park which parents are able to use following agreement with Mrs Minter, the Headteacher.
 Adjustments have made in each set of children’s toilets which have included lower toilet and sink facilities as well as easy to turn on taps.

 Streetsbrook is fortunate in having its own Inclusion Room where daily intervention groups are held.
-‘Quiet’ areas have been developed in classrooms to support the needs of particular children who need a low stimulatory learning environment.
+At the time of writing, a Sensory/Mental Health & Well-Being Room is also being developed.
+‘Quiet’ areas are created in classrooms to support the needs of particular children who need a low stimulatory learning environment.
 The on-site swimming pool is used by all children on a weekly basis and, where appropriate, additional sessions are organised.

 The duty to make reasonable adjustments requires us to take positive steps to ensure that children with additional needs can fully participate in the education provided by the school, and that they can enjoy the other benefits, facilities and services that Streetsbrook provides for all children.

 The duty to make reasonable adjustments is an anticipatory one and therefore we need to think in advance about what children with additional needs may require and what adjustments might need to be made.
 This involves close liaison with parents and carers during transition so that adjustments and resources can be discussed and organized ahead of the child's entry to the school.
 Regular reviews with parents and carers also mean that these reasonable adjustments can be evaluated and modified where necessary.